clutz211/Scalable-Web-App-on-Cloud-Infra/README.md

-# Scalable-Web-App

-# Scalable Web-Application Deployment on DigitalOcean
+# Scalable Web-Application Deployment
-This project demonstrates how to build and deploy a scalable web application on DigitalOcean using Kubernetes.
+This project demonstrates how to build and deploy a scalable web application on a cloud platform using Kubernetes.
 The application is built with Flask, containerized using Docker, and deployed on a Kubernetes cluster.
 The deployment includes load balancing, autoscaling, and cost optimization.

 ## Features
 - Containerized web application using Docker